Bachelor of Science in Psychology and Human Services Completion Program

-Applicants can submit an application to William James College.
-The application includes a personal statement and submission of undergraduate transcripts.
+The application includes a completed application form and submission of undergraduate transcripts.
 A well-qualified candidate will have a GPA of 2.5 or higher.

 Students in their last year will have a field placement experience.
 This supervised experience will provide students with an opportunity to apply their new classroom skills in clinical settings.

 Tuition and Fees

 $500 per credit hour, plus an annual student service fee of $500 per year.

 William James College is proud to offer scholarships to students in the Bachelor of Science in Psychology and Human Services program through our Child and Adolescent Mental Health Initiative (CAMHI) and through funding from a generous gift to support the William James College Scholarship fund.